Skip to main content

 Did you know?

-We often hear about pathogenic bacteria.
-But only a very small fraction of the bacteria in the world cause us harm.
-In fact, many bacteria are very helpful!
-For example, probiotic bacteria in our digestive system help protect us from other bacteria.
+But only a small fraction of the bacteria in the world cause us harm.
+In fact, many bacteria are helpful!
+For example, probiotic bacteria in our digestive system helps protect us from other bacteria.

-Bacteria is all around you - even in your kitchen!
+Bacteria are all around you - even in your kitchen!
 Lots of food and beverages are made from bacteria.
-Here are some examples:
+These include:

 Assortment of food made using bacteria.
 Clockwise from top left: Yogurt, sourdough bread, chocolate, kimchi, sauerkraut and many types of cheese (Sources are all from Wikimedia Commons: Veganbaking.net [CC BY-SA 2.0], Vanleuven [CC BY-SA 4.0], Roozitaa [CC BY-SA 3.0], Nagyman, a flickr user [CC BY-SA 2.0], Qwerty Binary [CC BY-SA 3.0] and Thegoodlifefrance [CC BY-SA 4.0]).

-Bacteria are a diverse and interesting group of living things.
-People may think of bacteria as things that make us sick, but they do a lot of good for us as well!
+Bacteria are diverse and interesting living things.
+People may think of them as things that make us sick, but they do a lot of good for us as well!

 References